 EEPS 720.
 Scientific Writing (1).

 Procedure, organization, format and style of a variety of technical and scientific publication vehicles, such as abstracts, professional journal articles, government and industrial reports and paper and book reviews.
 Essential elements and skills of effective scientific written communication.
 Must be taken in conjunction with any course (except EEPS 889 and 890) that requires extensive writing.
-May be repeated two times for different courses for a maximum of 2 credits toward the degree.
+Repeatable for a total of 2 credit hours toward the degree.
 Prerequisite: EEPS 700.

 EEPS 721.
 Current Issues in Global Environmental Science (3).